NajiElKotob/Awesome-KPIs/README.md

 ### Notes
 * How many KPIs should an organization have?
 10 to 2
 * You get what you measure
+* No organization can look at everything, so it must focus on the most important issues.
+The "key" in key performance indicators represents those issues that most affect the organization's ability to conduct business.

 ### Vidoes
 * [What is a KPI? ~4min](https://www.youtube.com/watch?v=8asfI8RQ5_8) - Bernard Marr